sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-25-Mockito-Unit-Testing.md

 the JSON format were less well-establish and the structure of files could change, or org.json were still new and the interfaces could change, then our tests could potentially fail because of things outside of our code.
 However, to me, it's fundamentally no different than testing using ArrayLists, HashMaps, or Strings.

-## Mocking abstract classes
+## Mocks

-In a Mock, we are creating an object like a stub object to remove the need for external dependencies.
+A **mock** is very similar to a stub.
+We are creating an object like a stub object to remove the need for external dependencies.
 However, we still want to monitor to verify that the class interacts with external dependencies as expected For example, the class `NBATeamExcelWriter` writes to an ExcelWorkbook and saves it.
 Instead of actually saving the file, and then reading the saved file back-in to ensure it is correct, we can instead check to see if the file "tries" to save, but block the actual file I/O operation.

 Below is an example of using mocking a class that relies heavily on an internal `Map`.
 One limitation of testing our classes with abstract data types is that, typically, we have to pick a concrete implementation (like `TreeMap` or `HashMap`) to do testing.
 This can cause problems, because it makes our test inflexible, since they are tied to specific concrete types.
 If the underlying concrete type used by the object changes, this could break our tests.